 - High accuracy, specificity, and sensitivity.

-Creative Proteomics provides biotin metabolism analysis service in a reliable and effective manner, based on our cutting-edge HPLC platforms.
-The experimental procedures contain four main procedures: sample collection, metabolites extraction, HPLC data analysis and bioinformatics analysis (Figure 2).
+Creative Proteomics provides biotin metabolism analysis service in a reliable and effective manner, based on our cutting-edge HPLC-MS platforms.
+The experimental procedures contain four main procedures: sample collection, metabolites extraction, HPLC-MS data analysis and bioinformatics analysis (Figure 2).
 Our service will be tailored to specific samples and needs for optimal results.

-List of Partial Detectable Biotin Metabolism Related Metabolites at Creative Proteomics
+List of Partial Detectable Biotin Related Metabolites at Creative Proteomics

 |Pimelic acid||7,8-Diaminononanoate||Biotinyl-5'-AMP||Biotin sulfoxide|